What was the Trojan War? Was it real?

 This was a time when many civilizations in Europe and Asia were collapsing.
 One theory is that this collapse was caused by a massive volcanic eruption that struck the Greek world around 1250 BC.

 Most scholars believe that the city of Troy was a real historical location.
-It thought that it was a wealthy city located in what is now Turkey.
+It was thought that it was a wealthy city located in what is now Turkey.

 This means that the story of the Trojan War may be a myth, or a legend based on historical events.